 How to become a waste warrior: Grace's story

-Meet Grace, 23, from Lincoln, and find out how her interest in food manufacturing led to her job as a waste warrior for McVities.
+Meet Grace, 23, from Lincoln, and find out how her interest in food manufacturing led to her job as a waste warrior, otherwise known as a food manufacturing inspector, for McVities.
 Part of our Bitesize world of work series.

 The main thing I love about my job is getting to spend time in our factories.